IQSS/dataverse/doc/sphinx-guides/source/api/faq.rst

 See "What is an API?" in the :doc:`intro` section.

-What Are Common Use Cases for Dataverse software APIs?
+What Are Common Use Cases for Dataverse Software APIs?
 ----------------------------------------------------------

 See the :doc:`getting-started` section for common use cases for researchers and curators.
 Other types of API users should find starting points at :ref:`types-of-api-users`.

-Where Can I Find Examples of Using Dataverse software APIs?
+Where Can I Find Examples of Using Dataverse Software APIs?
 -----------------------------------------------------------

 See the :doc:`getting-started` section links to examples using curl.